 Although the climate was probably tropical, land plants had not yet evolved so the land surface was barren except for some primitive algae and bacteria.
 Sea level began to rise much higher than it is today, and eventually most of North America was covered by the ocean.
-As a result, about 520 million years ago, southern Minnesota, Wisconsin, and Iowa became a shallow sea with islands at Baraboo, Wisconsin, in southwestern Minnesota, and near Taylors Falls (Fig. 1).
+As a result, about 500 million years ago, southern Minnesota, Wisconsin, and Iowa became a shallow sea with islands in southwestern Minnesota, near Taylors Falls, and at Baraboo, Wisconsin (Fig. 1).
 The sea was bordered on the northeast side by higher ground called the Wisconsin Dome.
-Over the next 200 million years, sediments eroded from highlands to the north accumulated in more or less flat layers in this sea.
-These sediments were later buried and cemented eventually forming the layers of bedrock.
-Fossils contained in this bedrock record life that existed in this ancient sea.
+Over the next 130 million years, sediments accumulated as more or less flat layers in this sea.
+These sediments were later buried and cemented, eventually forming layers of rock.
+Fossils contained in this rock record life that existed in this ancient sea.
 They are described in Minnesota at a Glance: Fossil Collecting in the Twin Cities Area.

 - Late Cambrian to Late Ordovician time—when the rock layers were deposited as part of a texturally graded shelf; and

-- Late Ordovician and Devonian time—when the depositional environment was dominated by carbonate deposited in a wider variety of conditions.
+- Devonian time—when the depositional environment was dominated by carbonate deposited in a wider variety of conditions.

-To best envision what southeastern Minnesota may have looked like in the Cambrian and most of the Ordovician, picture the sandy coast of the Gulf of Mexico, but with a barren, mostly lifeless land surface.
-Sediments deposited in Minnesota at this time consisted mostly of sand, silt and clay-sized particles that were carried by streams from the Wisconsin Dome to the shoreline.
-Shallow ocean currents subsequently sorted and deposited these sediments forming a "texturally graded shelf" (Fig. 4).
-The coarsest sand was laid down in a shallow marine environment known as the shoreface.
-The shoreface includes the beach and shallow water nearshore where oceanic currents were relatively strong.
-At the same time, finer sand, silt and clay-sized particles carried seaward by storm currents were deposited in deeper water on the offshore shelf.
+To best envision what southeastern Minnesota may have looked like in the Cambrian and much of the Ordovician Periods, picture a sandy coast such as the Gulf of Mexico, but with a barren, mostly lifeless land surface.
+Sediments deposited in Minnesota at this time consisted mostly of sand, silt, and clay-sized particles that were carried by streams from the Wisconsin Dome to the shoreline.
+Shallow ocean currents subsequently sorted and deposited these sediments forming a texturally graded shelf (Fig. 3).
+The coarsest-grained sand was laid down in a shallow marine environment known as the shoreface.
+The shoreface includes the beach and shallow water nearshore where oceanic waves and currents were relatively strong.
+At the same time, finer-grained sand, silt, and clay-sized particles carried seaward by storm currents were deposited in deeper water on the offshore shelf.
 In the deeper parts of the offshore shelf, hundreds of miles from the shoreface, silt and clay-sized particles and carbonate grains slowly settled out of suspension.

 The different layers of Paleozoic rocks that stretch across southeastern Minnesota were formed when sea level, and therefore the depth of the ocean, changed through time (Figs. 4 and 5).
 Large changes in sea level led to drastic changes in the position of the sandy shoreface, moving it off of the Wisconsin Dome, and back and forth across southeastern Minnesota.
 Each time the shoreface passed across southeastern Minnesota, it left behind sandy deposits.
 The Mt.
-Simon Sandstone, the oldest Paleozoic formation, was deposited during the initial Cambrian flooding of Minnesota during which the shoreface migrated northward as southeastern Minnesota was covered with water.
-The younger Wonewoc and Jordan sandstones were deposited during subsequent major sea level changes.
-When sea level fell, the sandy shoreface retreated southward into Iowa, leaving behind a "trail" of quartz sand (Figs. 4 and 5).
-When sea level rose again, the shoreface moved northward across Minnesota, also leaving behind a trail of sand.
-The last major shoreface sandstone accumulation is represented by the Ordovician St. Peter Sandstone.
-The St. Peter was deposited during a slow rise in sea level that followed an extended period of low sea level and erosion across much of Minnesota.
+Simon Sandstone, the oldest Paleozoic Era formation, was deposited during the initial Cambrian Period flooding of Minnesota, during which the shoreface migrated northward when southeastern Minnesota was covered with water.
+The younger Wonewoc and Jordan Sandstones were deposited during subsequent major sea-level changes.
+When the sea level fell, the sandy shoreface retreated southward into Iowa, leaving behind a "trail" of quartz sand (Fig. 5).
+When the sea level rose again, the shoreface moved northward across Minnesota, also leaving behind a trail of sand.
+The last major shoreface sandstone accumulation is represented by the Ordovician-age St. Peter Sandstone.
+The St. Peter Sandstone was deposited during a slow rise in sea level that followed an extended period of low sea level and erosion across much of Minnesota.

-When sea level was relatively high, the sandy shoreface was on higher ground to the northeast outside of Minnesota (e.g., Fig. 5).
-At these times, most of southeastern Minnesota was a large offshore shelf under relatively deep water where clay, silt and fine sand accumulated.
-Such offshore shelf deposits form the layers now called the Eau Claire Formation and Tunnel City Group.
-Even higher sea level and deeper water led to offshore conditions where only silt, clay and carbonate particles accumulated.
-The layers called the St. Lawrence Formation, Glenwood Formation, and Decorah Shale (the lowest part of the Galena Group), are composed of variable proportions of shale, siltstone, and carbonate sediments deposited in such a setting.
+When sea level was relatively high, the sandy shoreface was on higher ground to the northeast, outside of Minnesota (Fig. 5).
+At these times, most of southeastern Minnesota was a large offshore shelf under relatively deep water where clay, silt, and fine-grained sand accumulated.
+Such offshore shelf deposits form the layers now called the Eau Claire Formation and the Tunnel City Group.
+Even higher sea level and deeper water led to offshore conditions where only silt, clay, and carbonate particles accumulated.
+The layers, called the St. Lawrence Formation, Glenwood Formation, and Decorah Shale (the lowest part of the Galena Group), are composed of variable proportions of shale, siltstone, and carbonate sediments deposited in such a setting.
 When the sea was at its highest levels, nearly all of Minnesota and surrounding areas were flooded, and carbonate deposition occurred in the deep water that covered southeastern Minnesota.
-The part of the Priaire du Chien Group, the Platteville Formation, and the Galena Group were deposited in such deep water.
+Part of the lower Prairie du Chien Group, the Platteville Formation, and the remainder of the Galena Group, were deposited in such deep water.
 The upper part of the Prairie du Chien Group is an exception; it was deposited in shallow water shoals much like carbonate sediment accumulating in the Bahamas today.
-The Makoqueta Formation is the last deposit of the "texturally graded shelf system.
+The Makoqueta Formation is the last deposit of the texturally graded shelf system.
 Afterward, sea level fell enough that the shoreline was mostly south of Minnesota for about 60 million years.

-The are no rocks in Minnesota representing the remainder of the Paleozoic Era and much of the early Mesozoic (350 to 100 million years ago).
+There are no rocks in Minnesota representing the remainder of the Paleozoic Era and much of the early Mesozoic Era (350 to 100 million years ago).
 For most of this time, the region was above sea level, and the land surface was eroded by wind and water.
 The sea never became high enough for the shoreline to advance further north than Iowa.
 The sea returned to Minnesota for the last time about 100 million years ago during the Cretaceous Period, a time when dinosaurs roamed the Earth.
-Deposits laid down at this time are common beneath the surface of southwestern Minnesota, but in southeastern Minnesota, only thin, patchy remnants of Cretaceous strata are present.
+Deposits laid down at this time are common beneath the surface of southwest Minnesota, but in southeast Minnesota, only thin, patchy remnants of Cretaceous strata are present.

 Erosion of Paleozoic rocks

-Paleozoic rock formations are no longer the continuous layers they were when they were first laid down in the ocean.
+Paleozoic Era rock formations are no longer the continuous layers they were when first deposited in the ocean.
 Instead, they have been eroded in places by relatively recent geologic activities, particularly during the Ice Age that began about two million years ago.
-At times, glaciers covered much of the state.
-The Paleozoic bedrock of southeastern Minnesota was deeply eroded when large amounts of water from melting glaciers to the north caused the ancient Mississippi, St. Croix, and Minnesota rivers and their tributaries to erode more deeply into their valleys.
-Thus, the bluffs you see today along the major rivers in southeastern Minnesota are not mountains as early explorers thought.
-Instead, they are more or less horizontal layers of Paleozoic rocks that have been carved by streams over tens of thousands of years (Fig. 2).
-Relatively soft formations, like the Jordan Sandstone, are easily eroded and commonly form the valley floors.
-Harder, more resistant rocks, like the Oneota Dolomite and Platteville Formation, stand as cliffs along the valley walls.
+At times, glaciers covered most of the state.
+The Paleozoic bedrock of southeastern Minnesota was deeply eroded when large amounts of water from melting glaciers to the north caused the ancient Mississippi, St. Croix, and Minnesota Rivers and their tributaries to erode deeper into their valleys.
+Thus, the bluffs visible today along the major rivers in southeastern Minnesota are not mountains as early surveyors thought.
+Instead, they are more or less horizontal layers of Paleozoic rocks that have been carved by water over tens of thousands of years (Fig. 2).
+Relatively soft formations, such as the Jordan Sandstone, are easily eroded and commonly form the valley floors.
+Harder, more resistant rocks, such as the Oneota Dolomite and Platteville Formation, stand as cliffs along the valley walls.